 Vitamin D, also know as the sunshine drug, is actually a hormone naturally produced by our bodies when we expose our skin to sunlight.
 It helps keep bones strong and immune functions healthy.
 It seems reasonable to assume that the hormone that links us with the sun would affect our sleep.
 And there is this study that links vitamin D deficiency to sleep disorders.

 If you are in the northern hemisphere where sunlight is greatly limited for several months, here are some foods that contain vitamin D: sockeye salmon, egg yolks, and dairy products (milk, yogurt, margarine) that are fortified with it.
 It is also available in pill form.

 Iron is an essential building block for red blood cells to transport oxygen around the body.
 An iron deficiency can disrupt your sleep or cause restless leg syndrome that keeps you awake.
 Iron deficiency is a common problem with females in particular.
 It can be found in mussels, beef, edamame beans, and many other foods.

-Valerian is a common natural sleep aid that has been used to treat sleep disorders and anxiety since the time of ancient Greece because it can help you fall asleep after have better sleep quality.
+Valerian is a common natural sleep aid that has been used to treat sleep disorders and anxiety since the time of ancient Greece.
+This is because it can help you fall asleep after have better sleep quality.
 It should be noted though that some studies show it’s only effective after taking it for more than 4 weeks, while some say it works immediately.

 It comes in pill form, and smells absolutely awful.
 Think sweaty feet awful.
 I do still take it on occasion to help if I have a bit of anxiety before going to bed.

 Natural supplements can help you have a more restful sleep.
 Keep in mind, however, they typically only work in conjunction with activities that reduce stress during the day and good sleep hygiene.
-To learn more about how you can get a regular, more restful sleep schedule, subscribe to our newsletter.
+To learn more about how you can get a regular sleep schedule, check out the free cure chronic insomnia naturally program.